 How to get there: Postcode EH45 8NB.
 The Tweed Valley forest park is easy to get to from Edinburgh and it’s well-signposted between Peebles and Innerleithen off the A72.
-Several bus services stop at Glentress including some from Edinburgh but if you want to bring your bike it’s best to carry it on your car as the A703 from Edinburgh has quite a lot of traffic on it.
+Several bus services stop at Glentress including some from Edinburgh, but if you want to take your bike it’s best to carry it on your car as the A703 from Edinburgh is very busy.

 Highlights: Glentress is well known amongst the mountain biking community for having some of the best trails in Scotland, with routes suitable for all ages and fitness levels.
 From two-mile beginner trails to advanced eleven-mile rides you’re bound to find an enjoyable cycling experience in this forest.

-But it’s not all about the bikes at Glentress.
-If you’ve got children that need to burn off energy you could do a lot worse than take them to the Go-Ape tree-top adventure course where they can climb rope ladders and traverse treetop wires up to forty feet from the forest floor, and there’s even a 100-foot zip wire to zoom through the huge Douglas Fir trees.
+But it’s not all about bikes at Glentress.
+If you’ve got children that need to burn off energy you can take them to the Go-Ape tree-top adventure course where they can climb rope ladders and traverse treetop wires forty feet above the forest floor, and there’s even a 100-foot-long zip wire that zooms between the huge Douglas Firs.

-Those who prefer the gentler pursuits of walking will find five waymarked trails to follow that are separate to the cycle routes with some like the Ponds Trail circling a wetland that’s home to herons and bats and others like the Tower Trail that offers a bit more of a challenge on a four-hour trek through mature woodlands and hills.
+Those who prefer the gentler pursuits of walking will find five waymarked trails to follow that are separate from the cycle routes.
+Some routes like the Ponds Trail circle a wetland that’s home to herons and bats while others like the Tower Trail offer more of a challenge on a four-hour trek through mature woodlands and hills.

-If you visit the forest with the intention of walking but end up wishing you’d brought your bike instead you can hire one from the visitor centre near the main car park, and there’s a new (very good) cafe nearby that serves refreshments so you can wind down with a coffee at the end of a long day of cycling.
+If you visit the forest with the intention of walking but end up wishing you’d brought your bike you can hire one from the visitor centre near the main car park, and there’s a café nearby that serves refreshments so you can wind down with a coffee at the end of a long day of tree-bound activities.

 How to get there: Postcode FK8 3SX.
 The visitor centre is approximately one mile north of the village of Aberfoyle in the Trossachs National Park, just off the A821.